-The Company has only loans and receivables as non-derivative financial assets.
-Loans and receivable are financial assets with fixed or determinable payments that are not quoted in an active market.
-Such assets are initially recognized at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, loans and receivables are measured at amortized cost using the effective interest method, less any impairment loss using the expected credit loss model.
+The Company has only reclamation bonds as non-derivative financial assets.
+Reclamation bonds are financial assets of a fixed amount not quoted in an active market and held by the relevant counties in the State of Nevada.
+Such assets are initially recognized at their payment amount.
+Subsequent to initial recognition, reclamation bonds are revalued using the effective foreign exchange rate.